 The PAYE (Pay As You Earn) and REPAYE (Revised Pay As You Earn) plans are two of the 4 income-driven repayment plans that the government offers federal student loan borrowers.
 (Sorry, private student loan holders.)
 Which is better?
 Let me tell you.

-In the battle of PAYE vs REPAYE, the Pay As You Earn plan is the better repayment plan.
-It offers greater payment flexibility for a borrower who is married.
+In the battle of PAYE vs. REPAYE, the PAYE plan is the better repayment plan.
+It offers greater payment flexibility for a married borrower.
 It leads to loan forgiveness faster.
 And it caps your monthly payment when your income increases.

 The only problem is that few borrowers qualify for the PAYE plan.

 Keep reading to learn how the eligibility requirements differ, how repayment is different, whether interest accrues the same, and how PAYE is better for loan forgiveness.

 Disclaimer: Although I am a student loan lawyer, this article contains general information and should not be taken as legal advice.
 If you want legal advice that pertains to your specific situation, you should schedule a free consultation with me.

 What are the differences between PAYE and REPAYE?
 There are 5 key differences between PAYE and REPAYE:

 - It is easier to qualify for REPAYE.

 - PAYE has a monthly payment cap, whereas REPAYE is based on your income even when you start making a lot of money.

 - PAYE won’t factor in your spouse’s income if you file taxes separately, but REPAYE will.